minkhaung-mkks/prep-learn/README.md

 ## 💡 The Idea

-The Praczone will start by reading from a file and subsequently from a database to generate practice exams.
+The Prep&Learn will start by reading from a file and subsequently from a database to generate practice exams.
 The user will interact with these exams by selecting answers from multiple choices.
 The ultimate goal is to create a free, accessible resource for GED students everywhere to enhance their studies.

 ## 🛠️ The Roadmap